ej1111/-hoopmaster-site/privacy-policy.md

 phone number or contact information with third parties for marketing purposes.

-We use the following third-party service providers strictly to operate the alerting service on our behalf:
+We use the following third-party service provider strictly to operate the alerting service on our behalf:

-- **Twilio** (SMS delivery) — processes your phone number solely to deliver the text alerts you've enrolled to receive (email delivery)
+- **Twilio** (SMS delivery) — processes your phone number solely to deliver the text alerts you've enrolled to receive

-These providers are contractually/by design limited to using your information only to deliver the service we've engaged them for.
+This provider is contractually/by design limited to using your information only to deliver the service we've engaged them for.

 ## 4. Message Frequency and Opt-Out